-- an inert carbohydrate, (C 6H 10O 5) the chief constituent of the cell walls of plants and of wood, cotton, hemp, paper, etc. n, Origin of cellulose 1745–55;
+noun an inert carbohydrate, (C 6H 10O 5) the chief constituent of the cell walls of plants and of wood, cotton, hemp, paper, etc. n, Origin of cellulose 1745–55;

 polysaccharide Examples from the Web for cellulose Historical Examples of cellulose British Dictionary definitions for cellulose noun a polysaccharide consisting of long unbranched chains of linked glucose units: the main constituent of plant cell walls and used in making paper, rayon, and film Derived Forms cellulosic, adjective, noun Word Origin for cellulose

 Online Etymology Dictionary, © 2010 Douglas Harper

 A carbohydrate that is a polymer composed of glucose units and that is the main component of the cell walls of most plants.
 It is insoluble in water and is used to make paper, cellophane, textiles, explosives, and other products.
+See cellulose acetate.

 Copyright © 2011.
 Published by Houghton Mifflin Harcourt Publishing Company.
 All rights reserved.

 The New Dictionary of Cultural Literacy, Third Edition